xuankimtran/docs-1/pages/katalon-studio/docs/capture-screenshots.md

 To view the captured screenshots in a test suite's **Results** tab, follow these steps:

-1. Select a Test Suite.
+1. Select the failed Test Suite.
 2. Open its **Result** tab.
-3. Select the failed test case.
+3. Select a failed test case.
 4. Click **Show Test Case Details** on the top right corner.

     The Test Case's Log then appears.